Yamazuki Maru

 Wartime History

-On July 30, 1944 the wreck was used as a target for tests of the TDR Drone by STAG-1 based at North Field on Banika as part of the top secret project testing of America's first guided missile.
+On July 30, 1944 Yamazuki Maru was used as a target for tests of a TDR-1 assault drone from Special Task Air Group One (STAG-1) based at North Field on Banika as part of a top secret project to test the United States first drone.

 Ewan Stevenson adds: